varshathgupta/grootan_assignment/README.md

 # Grootan Assignment
  Hello grootans!
-This is *Varshath Gupta S* from *PSNACET* I have completed my assignment and these aditional details of my assignment.
+This is **Varshath Gupta S** from **PSNACET**, I have completed my assignment and these are the aditional details of my assignment.
+ ## Video of my assignment

  ## Assignment can be seen in two ways.

  ### 1) In heruko
-  I have deploy my assignment in heruko you view by clicking below, [App on herukp](https://grooton-assignment.herokuapp.com/)
+  I have deploy my assignment in heruko, you view by clicking [App on herukp](https://grooton-assignment.herokuapp.com/)

   ### 2) By using local host